rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 During maintenance work the controller might be using dark mode (no output to the signal heads).

-Please note that all values in this status uses comma-separated lists
-- one value for each intersection, e.g. "1,2" and "True,False"
+Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "0" and "True" (one intersection) or "1,2" and "True,False" (two intersections).

 .. figtable::
    :nofig: